This game is rated PEGI 16

 Enemies are highlighted with tags and colour.
 You can control contrast.
 There are unlockable game visual effects that enable you to apply a high contrast and other effects that (aren't designed for this purpose but) aid the visibility of the game greatly.

-Our Uncharted: The Lost Legacy Accessibility Report details 26 accessibility features:
+Our Uncharted: The Lost Legacy Accessibility Report documents 26 accessibility features:

 Our experts have hand-picked the following similar games for you.
 These offer a similar way to play to Uncharted: The Lost Legacy or are games with a similar theme or topic.
 These are good alternative games to Uncharted: The Lost Legacy, or are a younger rated alternative for players not ready for PEGI 16 or ESRB TEEN games.